For the 25th time

 Stroboscopic lighting is used in this production.

-Schiller portrays neither of his female protagonists in a particularly flattering light: Maria is an impulsive seductress, Elisabeth is a jealous and indecisive monarch.
-He wrote to Goethe in 1799 about his «poetic battle with this historical material», before he succeeded in «creating some freedom for the imagination over the story».
-And one example of this freedom was turning the popular «Virgin Queen» – who during her reign settled the years of quarrelling with France, balanced the household budget, laid the foundations of the nation’s sea power and commonwealth and created a golden age of the arts and sciences – into a procrastinator, who would rather die than make a decision about her conflict with Maria.
-Here the time in which Schiller was writing also enters the play: just a few years earlier Marie-Antoinette, one of the women most conspicuously associated with absolutism, ended her life on the scaffold: «This land, my lady, has in these latter days, / Seen many royal women descend the throne / To mount the scaffold».
-Because lurking in the background of this political thriller revolving around the succession and state religion is the constant threat of a popular uprising, which could cost both queens their heads.
+Mary Stuart, the dethroned Scottish queen, seeks asylum in England, but soon finds herself imprisoned as her aunt, Queen Elizabeth Tudor of England, begins an investigation against her: Maria was allegedly involved in the murder of her husband at the age of seventeen - according to the official accusation, but rumour has it that she was also involved in a very recent coup plot.
+Schiller does not portray any of his protagonists in a particularly flattering light: Maria as an impulsive seductress, Elisabeth as a jealous and decision-shy regent.
+He writes to Goethe in 1799 about his «poetic struggle with the historical material» before he succeeds in «giving the imagination freedom over history».
+And this freedom also consists of turning the much-loved «Virgin Queen» - who during her reign pacified years of quarrelling with France, consolidated the national budget, laid the foundations for naval power and the Commonwealth, and created a heyday for the arts and sciences - into a procrastinator who would rather die than decide on the conflict with Mary.
+Schiller's own present is also inscribed in the play here, in which Marie Antoinette met her end on the scaffold a few years earlier as one of the front women of absolutism: «This land, my lady, has in recent times / Seen more of the royal women descend from the throne / To the scaffold of blood».
+For in the background of this political thriller about succession to office and state confession, the popular uprising is always lurking, which could ultimately cost both queens their collars.

-Schiller has not only the court but also his majesties themselves doubt whether a single person is capable of making decisions on behalf of an entire people and catalogues every shade of this «fear, the terrible companion of tyranny».
-As a result, he writes a play that is not only about the hesitations of a head of state, but also about the necessity of democracy.
-It is perhaps no coincidence that, as in the ancient «Oresteia», this debate starts with the murder of a spouse and ends with the error of individual decision-making.
+Schiller makes not only the court, but also his majesties themselves doubt whether a single person is capable of making decisions in the interests of the people, and he plays out this «fear, the terrible accompaniment of tyranny» in all its shades.
+In this way, he not only writes a play about the hesitation of a ruler, but also about the necessity of democracy.
+It is perhaps no coincidence that this debate begins, as in the ancient «Oresteia», with the murder of a husband and ends in the madness of the individual's decision.

 «A play about NOT acting.
-About the radical loneliness and inescapable impotence that a human ruler ends up with.
-I am interested in the fascination this woman has with the other, her recognition of herself in the other.
-And the way that in the end she acts NEVERTHELESS, driven by a system that is wrong in itself, in which there can only ever be one decision.» Nora Schlocker
+About the radical loneliness and inescapable (inescapable) power into which a human ruler falls.
+I am interested in this woman's fascination with the other, in recognising herself in the other.
+And her eventual action in spite of this, driven by an inherently wrong system in which there can only be one decision.» Nora Schlocker

 Artistic Direction